Akhil-2607/Drums_JS/README.md

 This is a mini project made for understanding more about CSS and JS attributes.

-In this you can play drums with the keyboard.
+In this you can play drums with the keyboard.Not made for Mobile devices.

 The project Structure: